SSAPy - Space Situational Awareness for Python

 • Multiple-hypothesis tracking (MHT) UCT linker

-• Short arc probabilistic orbit determination
+• Short arc probabilistic orbit determination methods

 • Conjunction probability estimation

-• Uncertainty quantification
+• Built-in uncertainty quantification

-• Monte Carlo data fusion
+• Support for Monte Carlo runs and data fusion

 Installation